 Once the material has been devolatilized, activation can take place.
 This is most commonly done by injecting steam into the process, which “activates” the material by clearing out the porous structure, leaving a material ready to be used as an adsorbent.

-A rotary kiln, sometimes referred to as a calciner, is a thermal processing device that utilizes controlled, high temperatures and retention time to cause a physical change or chemical reaction within a material.
-Depending on the application, the kiln may be either of the direct- or indirect-fired configuration.
+An indirect rotary kiln, sometimes referred to as a calciner, is a thermal processing device that utilizes controlled, high temperatures and retention time to cause a physical change or chemical reaction within a material.
+The rotating drum is externally heated to maintain an inert processing environment within the kiln.

 Biomass is a diverse material, offering a wealth of opportunity for more renewable energy resources, as well as high-value carbon products with a multi-faceted range of applications.
 Rotary kilns are an integral component to producing high value products from biomass feedstock.

 FEECO provides custom rotary kilns for the production and regeneration of activated carbon, as well as the production of biochar and biocoal.
-In addition, we also offer rotary dryers and complete dryer islands for processing biomass for use as fuel.
+In addition, we also offer rotary dryers and complete dryer islands for biomass drying.
 For more information, contact us today!

 |Download our FREE Rotary Kiln Handbook|